Cyberghxst/-cyberghxst-utils/README.md

 ```
 ### .print()
 Params: (text, color)
-<br> This is a bullshit console.log but renamed.
+<br> This is a bullshit console.log but renamed
 Available colors:
 |----------------------|
 | black                |